luthemes/silver-quantum/readme.txt

 Description
 ================================================================================================
-Silver Quantum is a responsive WordPress theme that allows you to change diffrent layouts with live experiences through the customizer.
+Silver Quantum has been converted into a responsive theme that looks great on smartphones and tablets.
+This theme offers several features such as custom header, left and right sidebars, featured images and more.
+The Mobile Menu is slightly different from other themes.
+The mobile menu has been created at the bottom left corner that helps users to navigation easier.

 Frequently Asked Questions